arfazkhan/BFH-TRIO/README.md

   (https://)

 ## How TRIO Works?
-  TRIO shopping app was mainly focused on UI.
+  TRIO shopping app was solely focused on UI during its initial stages.
 Therefore, only a little preference was given to UX.
 TRIO has got different pages for each function, each functions redirects to its respective pages.
 The basic hierarchy of the project:\
   -Splash Screen\
   -Intro\
   -Signup/Signin\